Donald E. Williams Jr.

-Donald E. Williams Jr. (born July 1, 1957) was first elected to the Connecticut General Assembly in a special election in 1993.
+Donald E. Williams Jr. (born July 1, 1957) is an American politician from Connecticut.
+Williams was first elected to the Connecticut General Assembly in a special election in 1993.
 Prior to his service in the State Senate, he served two terms as the First Selectman for the town of Thompson.
 In July 2004, Senator Williams was elected to serve as the President Pro Tempore, the highest-ranking legislator in the Connecticut General Assembly.
 He was reelected to this post five times, in 2005, 2007, 2009, 2011, and 2013.

-He serves as the Chair of the Legislative Management Committee and Vice-Chair of the Executive and Legislative Nominations Committee.
-He is Co-Chair of the Barack Obama for President Connecticut Leadership Council.
+He served as the Chair of the Legislative Management Committee and Vice-Chair of the Executive and Legislative Nominations Committee.
+He was Co-Chair of the Barack Obama for President Connecticut Leadership Council.
+He serves as Regent on the Connecticut Board of Regents for Higher Education.

 Legislative accomplishments

 Senator Williams has spearheaded a variety of initiatives in the areas of campaign finance reform, ethics reform, protection of children and environmental protection and preservation.

-As chairman of the Environment Committee he led the charge to clean up power plants (referred to as the “Sooty Six”) that pollute Connecticut’s air.
-He also initiated efforts to preserve the state’s natural water resources, fishing and shellfish industry in Long Island Sound.
+As chairman of the Environment Committee he led the charge to clean up power plants (referred to as the "Sooty Six") that pollute Connecticut's air.
+He also initiated efforts to preserve the state's natural water resources, fishing and shellfish industry in Long Island Sound.
 He has also been recognized for his efforts to help protect Connecticut farmers.

 He has also served as chairman of the Judiciary Committee, where he authored legislation creating both the Office of the Child Advocate and the Office of the Victim Advocate in addition to his many efforts to prevent domestic violence.

-Shortly after his election in 1993 he authored legislation creating the first enterprise corridor zones in rural areas to help attract and retain jobs in northeastern Connecticut.
+Shortly after his election in 1993, he authored legislation creating the first enterprise corridor zones in rural areas to help attract and retain jobs in northeastern Connecticut.
 This program allowed rural towns in need of economic development to utilize the same economic development benefits that had been provided in the past to certain urban centers.

 Moreover, he has composed legislation to reform the State Ethics Commission and helped implement sweeping reforms to the campaign finance system and state contracting process.

 Some of Williams' proposals were controversial and were not adopted.
-In 2006 he was criticized after proposing to regulate speech in political ads, which was considered an attack on the First Amendment.
+In 2006, he was criticized after proposing to regulate speech in political ads, which was considered an attack on the First Amendment.

-In 2005 he was able to provide millions of dollars to preserve farmland and open space, protect historic sites, and increase the supply of affordable housing in northeastern Connecticut.
-In 2006 he was at the forefront of legislation that banned the sale of soda and other unhealthy beverages in schools.
+In 2005, he was able to provide millions of dollars to preserve farmland and open space, protect historic sites, and increase the supply of affordable housing in northeastern Connecticut.
+In 2006, he was at the forefront of legislation that banned the sale of soda and other unhealthy beverages in schools.
 That very same bill tripled the funding for schools to provide healthier alternatives for students.